-NR.
-KEY FINDING CRITICAL RECOMMENDATIONS Indicator CR1 Para.
-40-41 To address the perceived culture of impunity and power dynamics that contribute to the general lack of trust in handling of misconduct, missions should assess, with the guidance and support of relevant mandated UNHQ entities, whether the existing mechanisms are effectively implemented, and while taking rules and regulations into account, missions should communicate more openly on the process, anticipated timelines and outcomes of misconduct proceedings.
-DMSPC and relevant mandated UNHQ entities (as referenced in the DMSPC formal comment to CR1) should consider and address cross-cutting and systemic issues that the missions' efforts may reveal.
-Development of a time-bound plan to assess and address negative perceptions of handling of misconduct, and steps taken towards implementation and communication.
-Evidence that DMSPC and relevant mandated UNHQ entities have considered and, as appropriate, taken action to address cross-cutting and systemic issues in the handling of misconduct in peacekeeping missions.
-CR2 Para.
-85-92 Missions should assess the level of morale among their staff and identify the root cause(s) of low morale and widespread dissatisfaction among female personnel, especially international civilians.
+Nr.
+Key findings Critical recommendation Indicator CR1 Paras.
+35 and 36 To address the perceived culture of impunity and power dynamics that contribute to the general lack of trust in handling of misconduct, missions should assess, with the guidance and support of relevant mandated Headquarter entities, whether the existing mechanisms are effectively implemented, and while taking rules and regulations into account, missions should communicate more openly on the process, anticipated timelines and outcomes of misconduct proceedings.
+The Department of Management Strategy, Policy and Compliance and relevant mandated Headquarter entities (as referenced in the Department's formal comment to the present critical recommendation) should consider and address cross-cutting and systemic issues that the missions' efforts may reveal.
+8 Development of a time-bound plan to assess and address negative perceptions of handling of misconduct, and steps taken towards implementation and communication.
+Evidence that the Department of Management Strategy, Policy and Compliance and relevant mandated United Nations Headquarter entities have considered and, as appropriate, taken action to address cross-cutting and systemic issues in the handling of misconduct in peacekeeping missions.
+CR2 Paras.
+74-80 Missions should assess the level of morale among their staff and identify the root cause(s) of low morale and widespread dissatisfaction among female personnel, especially international civilian staff.
 Leaders should take practical steps to address these issues, including increasing female participation in critical decision-making forums and establishing support networks to address specific grievances.
 Greater satisfaction of female staff members as assessed by results of periodic staff surveys or other methods.
 NR.
-KEY FINDING IMPORTANT RECOMMENDATIONS INDICATOR IR1 Para.
-18-20 To identify and address critical issues and (mis)perceptions among staff, mission leadership should, while taking existing tools into account, conduct periodic staff surveys and/or explore alternative methods to assess their mission's organizational culture.
+Key findings Important recommendation Indicator IR1 Paras.
+15 and 16; 22 and 23 To identify and address critical issues and the perceptions and misperceptions among staff, mission leadership should, while taking existing tools into account, conduct periodic staff surveys and/or explore alternative methods to assess their mission's organizational culture.
 To this end, all staff members should participate in end of assignment surveys and/or exit interviews as part of the checkout procedure.
-Senior staff should Comprehensive knowledge management and assessment tools developed and used.
+Senior staff should systematically provide end-of- assignment reports.
+These assessments should also be used to Comprehensive knowledge-management and assessment tools developed and used.
 If required, a change management plan put in place.

-&lt;sup>48 In order to implement these recommendations, all stakeholders should consider the relevant evaluation findings, together with, as applicable, the mission-specific evaluation findings (see para.
+7 In order to implement these recommendations, all stakeholders should consider the relevant evaluation findings in this report, together with, as applicable, the mission-specific evaluation findings (see para.
 13).

-&lt;sup>49 See para.
-12 on the relevance of this recommendation to OIOS.
+8 See para.
+12 on the relevance of this recommendation to the Office of Internal Oversight Services.